 Welcome to Year 4!

-I'll be updating this page with lots of information about what's going on in class and future events too.
-Please remember you can contact me through the school office if needed.
+We will be updating this page with lots of information about what's going on in class and future events too.
+Please remember you can contact us through the school office if needed.

 MEET THE YEAR 4 TEAM: